Team-Nutshell/nutshellengine-docs/_sources/types/AssetLoaderModuleInterface/index.rst.txt

 	  - Loads a sound from a file.
 	* - :doc:`/types/AssetLoaderModuleInterface/loadModel/index`
 	  - Loads a model from a file.
+	* - :doc:`/types/AssetLoaderModuleInterface/loadMaterial/index`
+	  - Loads a material from a file.
 	* - :doc:`/types/AssetLoaderModuleInterface/loadImage/index`
 	  - Loads an image from a file.
 	* - :doc:`/types/AssetLoaderModuleInterface/loadFont/index`